What Is Optic Nerve Regeneration?

 The challenge

 Nogo-A is one of the most potent inhibitors of CNS axon regeneration.
-It is expressed by oligodendrocytes and upregulated in MS lesions and other demyelinating pathologies, making it relevant both to acute optic nerve trauma and to chronic neuroinflammatory disease.
-Therapeutic neutralisation of Nogo-A with monoclonal antibodies has been a major research focus, but demonstrating that structural benefits – such as greater numbers of surviving RGCs or longer axons in the optic nerve – translate into a recovered visual output requires a behavioral endpoint.
+It is expressed by oligodendrocytes and upregulated in MS (multiple sclerosis) lesions and other demyelinating pathologies, making it relevant both to acute optic nerve trauma and to chronic neuroinflammatory disease.
+Therapeutic neutralization of Nogo-A with monoclonal antibodies has been a major research focus, but demonstrating that structural benefits – such as greater numbers of surviving RGCs or longer axons in the optic nerve – translate into a recovered visual output requires a behavioral endpoint.
 Histological RGC counts and immunostaining of axon growth markers (GAP-43, SCG10) describe the mechanism but not the animal's visual experience.
-Optomotor testing provides the behavioural correlate needed to establish therapeutic relevance.
+Optomotor testing provides the behavioral correlate needed to establish therapeutic relevance.

 Also see: Ocular Inflammation and Immune-Mediated Eye Disease and Ocular and CNS Toxicity Models.